GyozaFinance/shojiru_frontend/README.md

 Welcome to Shojiru.finance front-end repository!
 This is our entry for the Telos Spark hackathon.
 If you're interested in the contract side, head over to the contract repository, for a more technical explanation.

-Shojiru.finance is a native yield optimizer, built for Telos.
+Shojiru.finance is a proof-of-concept of a native yield optimizer, built for Telos.

 ## Why another yield optimizer?